jbshep/conversational-python-legacy/chapters/ch1_basicio_types.md

 # Description:
 #   This program allows users to play Tic Tac Toe against
 #   a computer opponent.
 Users choose the row and column
-#   to place their ‘X’ or ‘O’ on the game grid in each turn.
+#   to place their ‘X' or ‘O' on the game grid in each turn.
 ```
 \end{codelisting}

 Because placing a `#` symbol at the start of a line hides the code from Python,
 another use of comments is to hide old code.
 Sometimes, we want to save old
 code without deleting it.
-This can occur when we’re not sure if new code we’re
+This can occur when we're not sure if new code we're
 trying out is going to work, and so we may not want to lose our old code in case
 we need to go back to it later.
 Listing~\ref{code:comment_out} demonstrates
 this concept.